Elvis Andrus Player Props: White Sox vs. Mets

-On Tuesday, Elvis Andrus (.343 on-base percentage in past 10 games, 54 points above season-long percentage) and the Chicago White Sox face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+On Wednesday, Elvis Andrus (batting .269 in his past 10 games) and the Chicago White Sox face the New York Mets, whose starting pitcher will be Justin Verlander.
 First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Braves.
+He reached base in his only plate appearance in his previous appearance against the Mets.

 Elvis Andrus Game Info & Props vs. the Mets